 Australians who reject coronavirus vaccination could lose access to some welfare payments, Health Minister Greg Hunt has said, after the Prime Minister conceded vaccination would not be mandatory.

-While the prospect of a coronavirus vaccine is not yet certain, the Government has taken steps to secure supply of a leading candidate developed at Oxford University.
+While the prospect of a coronavirus vaccine is not yet certain, the Government has taken steps to secure supply of

 Health Minister Greg Hunt said if a vaccine was discovered, the Government would consider applying measures like “no jab, no pay” to ensure a high uptake.